Nic

 But it’s given me an outlet; a bit more purpose. ”

-When I first started the book, this was going to be my draft.
-I was going to re-do it on plain paper.
+When I first started, this was going to be my draft.
+I was going to rough it out and then re-do it on plain paper.
 But now that doesn’t feel like the right thing to do.

 I know that I’m going to find new recipes.
 I’m going to have more wonderful meals with friends.
 My love of cooking and hosting and doing things with other people - it all continues.